unveroleone/image-resizer/README.md

 ---

 ## 🎯 Notes
-- Make sure `supervisor` is enabled on boot:
+- Ensure `supervisor` is enabled on boot:
   ```sh
   sudo systemctl enable supervisor
   ```
-- If running manually with `tmux`, ensure you **detach** properly so the bot keeps running.
+- If running manually with `tmux`, make sure you **detach** properly so the bot keeps running.

 🚀 **Now your Discord bot is fully set up and running on your Raspberry Pi!**